Jerome Foster II: COP27 Scrutiny on LGBTQ+ Rights

 In July 2022, Foster and his partner, Elijah McKenzie-Jackson, co-authored a letter to the UNFCCC to call on the United Nations to move COP27 climate summit due to Egypt's "LGBTQ+ torture, woman slaughter, and civil rights suppression" he says after they started looking into logistics of traveling to Sharm El-Sheikh.
-As Foster is an openly-public bisexual figure, him and his parter "might be targeted" according to Guardian News.
+As Foster is an openly-public bisexual figure, he and his partner "might be targeted" according to Guardian News.

-The letter, which was directed towards UNFCCC Executive-Secretary, Patricia Espinosa, was sign by prominent activists such as Nadya Tolokonnikova, Ahmed Alaa, and Eric Njuguna.
-The couple are calling the UNFCCC non-action a betrayal of the community and “inherent discrimination.”
-Foster emphasized that, “there are better options of countries in Africa that will still include African voices.
-People shouldn’t be cannon fodder for the climate movement.
-Cop27 will fail if it’s in Egypt because critical voices will be left out.”
+The letter, which was directed towards UNFCCC Executive-Secretary, Patricia Espinosa, was signed by prominent activists such as Nadya Tolokonnikova, Ahmed Alaa, and Eric Njuguna.
+The couple are calling the UNFCCC non-action a betrayal of the community and "inherent discrimination."
+Foster emphasized that, "there are better options of countries in Africa that will still include African voices.
+People shouldn't be cannon fodder for the climate movement.
+Cop27 will fail if it's in Egypt because critical voices will be left out."